 Made by the anime industry’s resident airplane fanatic Hayao Miyazaki, Porco Rosso is the story of a war veteran who has been turned into a literal pig.
 And this little piggy is packing heat.

-The end of the war did not mark the end of Porco Rosso’s career in combat, as he now operates as a mercenary/bounty hunter from the confines of his hidden base.
-However, a budding romance with the beautiful Gina lands Porco in hot water with a fellow ace pilot, who cowardly shoots him down and leaves him stranded without a plane in a country that wants to arrest him.
+The end of the war did not mark the end of Porco Rosso’s career in combat.
+He now operates as a mercenary/bounty hunter from the confines of his hidden base.
+However, a budding romance with the beautiful Gina lands Porco in hot water with a fellow ace pilot, who shoots him down and leaves him stranded in a country where he is a wanted pig.

 Porco Rosso is just a classic adventure movie.
 Beautifully put together, lovable characters, and a delightful plot filled with memorable moments.
 And, no doubt much to his delight, Hayao Miyazaki got to include as many airplanes as he could possibly ever want.